bxparks/AceRoutine/README.md

 * `LogBinTableRenderer` prints the histogram as a table
 * `LogBinJsonRenderer` prints the histogram as a JSON object

-The following is an experimental feature:
+The following is an experimental feature whose API and functionality may change considerably in the future:

-* `Channel` class allows coroutines to send messages to each other.
-This is an experimental feature whose API and feature may change considerably in the future.
+* `Channel` class allows coroutines to send messages to each other

 The library provides a number of macros to help create coroutines and manage their life cycle: